 In 1928, Mary Breckinridge, founder of Frontier Nursing University established the Courier Program, recruiting young people to come work in the Kentucky Mountains and learn about service to humanity.
 Couriers escorted guests safely through remote terrain, delivered medical supplies to remote outpost clinics, and helped nurse-midwives during home visits and births.
 Frontier has benefited tremendously from the 1,500 Couriers who have served since 1928.

-A service learning internship focused on serving rural and underserved communities and distinguished by its legacy and the adventuresome nature of our site placements.
+As of 2013, the Courier Program is a service learning internship focused on serving rural and underserved communities and distinguished by its legacy and the adventuresome nature of our site placements.
 Sites include rural health clinics and birth centers in Appalachia - as well as outpost locations across the country.
-Eight week internships last from June 5th to July 31st 2016.
+The 2017 Courier Program will occur from Sunday, June 4, 2017 - Saturday, July 29-2017.